 E.g. if you are studying a 3 year course your entitlement would be 3+1= 4 years.

 Repeat or previous study can affect your statutory funding entitlement in relation to Tuition Fee Loans, Maintenance Grants, Bursaries and Scholarships meaning that you will not be entitled to receive this funding, but does not affect supplementary grants, such as Disabled Students Allowance, Childcare Grant, Adult Dependents’ Grants and Parents’ Learning Allowance.
 You can still access a Maintenance Loan as long as you did not obtain a qualification equal or higher to the one that you intend to study.

-If you are repeating a year or did not complete your previous course due to compelling personal reasons, such as ill health, then Student Finance has the discretion to continue your funding and fund the year you are repeating or studying, as long as you provide evidence verifying your mitigating circumstances to Student Finance.
+If you are repeating a year or did not complete your previous course due to compelling personal reasons, such as ill health, then Student Finance England has the discretion to continue your funding and fund the year you are repeating or studying, as long as you provide evidence verifying your mitigating circumstances to Student Finance England.